 Clear sprinkles that may look like ice when they're on their own, unfortunately just melt into the chocolate and don't have much color.
 A solid sprinkle works better.

 Also, if you prefer to let the cookies cool on a cooling rack (rather than parchment paper), this will work, but the bottom of your cookies will no longer be flat.
-The chocolate that drips down will harden and make them uneven.
+The chocolate that drips down will harden and make them bumpy.

 I like to melt the chocolate in a small cast iron saucepan because it heats very evenly (I use this Le Creuset Enameled Cast Iron Saucepan).
 You can also melt the chocolate in a double boiler over boiling water, or in a glass bowl in the microwave.